What is the online job interview process and what should you expect? We show the main tricks with the help of Bluebird's IT recruiters!

 Face-to-face interviews in the IT sector would significantly lengthen the selection process in the current market environment.
 Furthermore, it would also require extra energy from both sides to organize.

-While there are numerous advantages to online interviewing, make sure you switch in the second or final round, if possible.
+While there are numerous advantages to an online job interview, consider switching to a face-to-face meeting in the second or final round, if possible.
 Create a framework for a face-to-face meeting to gather personal impressions, experiences, and information.
 On the other hand, in team fit interviews, you should strive for explicit personal presence.

 Pay Attention to the Smallest Things, Because You Could Be Making a Big Mistake

 Beyond all this, the online job interview is a sensitive process.
 Thus, both the applicant and the company's interviewer are accountable for the conditions and atmosphere.
+For more actionable strategies to excel in a virtual job interview, explore expert advice from career coaches and professionals.
 Regardless of the role you play, certain basic expectations must be met.

 As an applicant, to ask relevant questions, you should be prepared about the company and the position.
-Your level of knowledge and interest also serves as an indicator of your commitment.
+Your level of knowledge, interest, and ability to showcase your soft skills also serves as an indicator of your commitment.

 Important: come with a specific salary request.
 Fiddling with numbers during the interview to get a higher salary is one of the worst things you can do as a candidate.

 Additionally, keeping to the schedule as a company representative also establishes predictability, security, and trust for the candidate.
-Furthermore, you need to inform them about the position, but informative and attention-grabbing way.
+Furthermore, you need to inform them about the position, in an informative and attention-grabbing way.

-An online interview has a limited number of communication options as previously stated.
+An online job interview has a limited number of communication options, as previously stated.
 So as an interviewer, you need to pay even more attention to extracting information about the candidate.

 An uncluttered environment, punctuality (arrive a few minutes early), well-cultured attire, stable technical conditions, and a suitable background are all essential.